RookDrekari/PhanonCommandNexus/pcn/content/docs/organizations/city.md

 ### State District

-The State District is where most
+The State District is where most government and foriegn business is conducted.

 #### Affairs Plaza